merely-useful/py-rse/index.md

     the project also requires ImageMagick.
     No information on installing ImageMagick or a required version of ImageMagick is provided.

-    To re-create the `conda` environment you would need the file `my_environment.yml`.
+    To re-create the `conda` environment, you would need the file `my_environment.yml`.
     Instructions for creating and using the environment are provided in `README.md`.

 2. Like `zipf` the data processing and analysis steps are documented in a `Makefile`.
     The `README` includes instructions for re-creating the results using `make all`.

-3. There doesn't seem to be a DOI for the archived code and data, but the GitHub repo does have a release `v1.0` with the description "Published manuscript (1.0)".
+3. There doesn't seem to be a DOI for the archived code and data, but the GitHub repo does have a release `v1.0` with the description "Published manuscript (1.0)" beside it.
     A zip file of this release could be downloaded from GitHub.

 For [the figshare page][irving-figshare] that accompanies the paper @Irvi2019:

 1. The figshare page includes a "Software environment" section.
-   To re-create the `conda` environment you would need the file `environment.yml`.
+   To re-create the `conda` environment, you would need the file `environment.yml`.

 2. `figure*_log.txt` are log files for each figure in the paper.
    These files show the computational steps performed in generating the figure,